Honest comparison

 | Price | Free | One-time payment |

-| Data source | Google Takeout export (wait for Google's email) | Our extension (~1 minute) — or your Takeout JSON, with a reduced report |
+| Data source | Google Takeout export (wait for Google's email) | One click with our extension (~1 minute), no file to upload — or your Takeout export, with a reduced report |

 | Watch-progress signal | Not in Takeout — a 4-second bail and a full watch look identical | Duration, watched time, and completion % per video |